icanbwell/fhir-server/CONTRIBUTING.md

 Note: Logs are set to `SILENT` for unit tests in `jest/setEnvVars.js` file.
 If you want to enable logging for testcases you can change the `LOGLEVEL` env variable to `DEBUG` and for getting all the logs that might help tracing db calls you can change the `LOGLEVEL` env variable to `SILLY`.

+### Using custom matchers in jest
+- Jest Custom matchers are defined in: https://github.com/icanbwell/fhir-server/blob/main/src/tests/customMatchers.js
+- Any Custom matcher defined needs to be registered in https://github.com/icanbwell/fhir-server/blob/main/src/tests/testSetup.js before it can be used.

+1. toHaveMongoQuery

+   Matches the Mongo query received in the response from the FHIR server with the provided expected response by extracting the query object and sorting any array values.
+This ensures that test failures caused by the varying order of IDs between test runs are eliminated.
+   Must be used before the `toHaveResponse` as it matches the query and removes them from received and expected results allowing test of toHaveResponse to pass.

 ### Update packages

 To add a new package or update version of a package, edit package.json and then run `make update` to regenerate `yarn.lock` file.